This page introduces you to the VRayMtl, which is the major building block for most shading networks in V-Ray.

 Use Fresnel – When enabled, makes the reflection strength dependent on the viewing angle of the surface.
 Some materials in nature (glass etc) reflect light in this manner.
 Note that the Fresnel effect depends on the index of refraction as well.

 Glossy Fresnel – When enabled, uses glossy fresnel to interpolate glossy reflections and refractions.
 It takes the Fresnel equation into account for each "microfacet" of the glossy reflections, rather than just the angle between the viewing ray and the surface normal.
 The most apparent effect is less brightening of the grazing edges as the glossiness is decreased.
 With the regular Fresnel, objects with low glossiness may appear to be unnaturally bright and "glowing" at the edges.
 The Glossy Fresnel calculations make this effect more natural.
-This parameter is not available when the renderer is set to GPU.

 Lock Fresnel IOR To Refraction IOR – Allows the user to unlock the Fresnel IOR parameter for finer control over the reflections.